mikew1/color-averaging/README.md

 square, it would be the same color as its background, so invisible), its bottom right is the yellow-green.
 Those are the *input* to another level of *exactly the same* computation.
-You can see in the image below we now __a)__ draw each quadrant using a background color of its newly computed centroid color (average of its four corner colors), then __b)__ compute all the new midpoint colors, simply from the corner colors, exactly as we did before.
+You can see in the image below we now __a)__ draw each quadrant using a background color of its newly computed centroid color (average of _its_ four corner colors), then __b)__ compute all the new midpoint colors, simply from corner colors, exactly as we did before.

 We do this for all four subquadrants: